Stefan Tronoški

 Stefan Tronoški (Стефан Троношки; 1759–1799) was a Serb Orthodox monk and archimandrite (monastery supervisor) who organized the Serb people in the Belgrade Pashalik during the Austro-Turkish War (1788–1791).
 He was a proponent of Serbian autonomy following Austrian retreat, which the Serbs partly received in the Pashalik in 1793–94.
 While amnestied, his war-time activities compromised him and he retreated to monastic life at Tronoša Monastery, where he had taken monastic vows and served as archimandrite.
-He was poisoned in 1799 when he asked the Pasha of the neighbouring sanjak for food during a hunger.
+He was poisoned in 1799 when he asked the Pasha of the neighbouring sanjak for food during a period of starvation.
 He was declared a saint in 2017.

 Life

 Born as Stevan Jovanović (Стеван Јовановић) in Tekeriš near Loznica in the Jadar region, he was educated and took monastic vows at the Tronoša Monastery, where he became an archimandrite at a young age.

 Tronoški was active during the Austro-Turkish War (1788–1791).
 He had joined the Austrian preparations to rally the Serb people against the Ottomans and fight for liberation, and helped in organizing volunteers in the Serbian Free Corps.
 He was known for stressing unity, to look past any disagreements and misunderstandings, as the only way to be strong and able to stand up to the enemy.
 In 1790 the Austrian army retreated and peace was sought, which panicked the Serbs that had fought for the Austrians, leading to many refugees.
 The Serbs had military successes, on their own, in central Serbia, and thus were victims of persecution.
 On 22 January 1790 archimandrite Stefan Tronoški gathered Serb leaders at Tronoša to petition the Austrian emperor for aid.
 On 4 August 1790 he asked the Austrian commissary in Temeswar to not abandon the Serbs and on 24 August himself attended the Serb national assembly in the town and represented 119 notables from Serbia.
 On 23 September Austria and the Porte signed a truce, which disappointed Stefan, who travelled to Vienna and petitioned there.
 After February 1791 he was forced to flee to Srem, where he received a meagre 200 forints for his war-time service.
-Another petition was made, with hierarchs and leaders, that asked that Austria take their Serb allies in consideration during peace talks; amnesty was sought, and autonomy through economic- and administrative rights on the basis of the Russian-secured Danubian Principalities, with a Serb governor ("commander").
+Another petition was made, with hierarchs and leaders, that asked that Austria take their Serb allies in consideration during peace talks; amnesty was sought, and autonomy through economic and administrative rights on the basis of the Russian-secured Danubian Principalities, with a Serb governor ("commander").
 The Austrians stopped Stefan from taking the petition also to the Sistova talks.